2022 Supercars Championship: Team changes

 The field expanded from 24 to 25 cars after Supercars management sold a dormant Teams Racing Charter (TRC) to Tickford Racing.
-The TRC will be used to run the #56 entry for Jake Kostecki.
+Tickford thus expanded to four cars, running the #56 entry for Jake Kostecki.

-The Grove Group took full ownership of Kelly Grove Racing, re-naming the team to Grove Racing.
+The Grove Group took full ownership of Kelly Grove Racing, renaming the team to Grove Racing.

 Peter Xiberras, managing director of PremiAir Hire, purchased Team Sydney and renamed it PremiAir Racing.

 Driver changes

 Jamie Whincup retired from full-time competition at the end of the 2021 season and replaced Roland Dane as team principal and managing director of Triple Eight Race Engineering.
 2021 Super2 Series champion Broc Feeney graduated to replace Whincup.
-Whincup returned as a endurance co-driver alongside Feeney.
+Whincup returned as an endurance co-driver alongside Feeney.

 Thomas Randle moved up to the series full time with Tickford Racing, having raced as a wildcard in several events for the team in both 2019 and 2021.

 Jake Kostecki and Zane Goddard left Matt Stone Racing, with Kostecki replacing Jack Le Brocq at Tickford Racing.
 Le Brocq joined Matt Stone Racing in a straight driver swap.
 Todd Hazelwood also returned to the team, having last raced for them in 2019.
 Zane Goddard was unable to raise sufficient sponsorship to compete full-time in 2022.
 He returned as an endurance co-driver for Tickford Racing.

 Bryce Fullwood left Walkinshaw Andretti United to replace Hazelwood at Brad Jones Racing, with Fullwood's seat filled by Nick Percat, who returned to Walkinshaw, a team he last raced for in 2014 under James Rosenberg Racing.

 Andre Heimgartner left Grove Racing to replace Nick Percat at Brad Jones Racing.
 He was replaced by Lee Holdsworth.

 Chris Pither returned to the championship, replacing Fabian Coulthard who was dropped from the PremiAir Racing driver line-up.
 Coulthard joined Walkinshaw Andretti United as an endurance co-driver.